-Colorado Springs Mediation Lawyer
+Colorado Springs Divorce Mediation Lawyers

-Pursuing Divorce Solutions outside the Courtroom
+Pursuing Divorce Solutions Outside the Courtroom in El Paso County, CO

 In most family law matters, Colorado courts require that the parties attempt mediation.
 Mediation is an alternative dispute resolution (ADR) mechanism or tool that allows the parties to openly discuss and attempt to resolve disputed issues with the assistance of the attorneys for each party and a neutral fifth party called a mediator.